 That’s a great message, but how do we do that?
 Some people are able to adopt and foster, and to them we say, “thank you”.
 If you’re not able to, consider these four practical ways to help an orphan.

-Many orphaned kids around the world are living in poverty.
-You show them they are loved by sponsoring them through Compassion.
+You can show children around the world who are living in poverty that they are loved by sponsoring them through Compassion.
 The program will provide them with clean water, nutritious food, educational opportunities and more.
+If you have a heart for orphaned children, contact us and we can help you sponsor a child who lives in this devastating situation.

 2. Give aid to children who are highly vulnerable